Telegram

 Common issues

 - Bot replies nothing.
-Check the allow list first — a rejected message produces no user-facing feedback by design.
+Check the channel gateway first — a rejected or unknown identity produces no runtime task by design.

 - Bot token keeps failing verification.
 BotFather tokens can be regenerated; an old token stops working immediately.